$SalaryCheck

-Physician Assistant Salary in New York, NY — Is Your Pay Fair?
+Physician Assistant Salary in New York, NY — Market Comparison

-Wondering what a physician assistant role should pay in New York, NY?
-Compensation for a physician assistant here typically runs low- to mid-six figures depending on specialty, with total comp shifting based on seniority, team, and equity mix.
-New York, NY is one of the most expensive labor markets in the country, where base pay typically runs well above national averages to offset steep housing and cost-of-living premiums, which means national salary averages often under- or over-sell what a fair New York, NY offer really looks like.
-Paste your current or target compensation below and SalaryCheck will benchmark it against live New York, NY market data for physician assistant roles, flag where you're leaving money on the table, and hand you a specific ask plus a negotiation script in about 30 seconds.
+What does a physician assistant role typically pay in New York, NY?
+Compensation for a physician assistant here usually runs low- to mid-six figures depending on specialty, with total comp shifting based on seniority, team, and equity mix.
+New York, NY is one of the most expensive labor markets in the country, where base pay typically runs well above national averages to offset steep housing and cost-of-living premiums, which means national averages may under- or over-represent a typical New York, NY package.
+Paste your current or target compensation below and SalaryCheck will compare it against typical New York, NY market ranges for physician assistant roles and draft talking points you can adapt — in about 30 seconds.
+Informational only — not financial, career, or legal advice.

 Typical physician assistant salary range in New York, NY